ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 The extra slot protects us from future changes that add an extra caller, or extra concurrency.

-As a general rule, Zebra `Buffer`s should all have at least 3 slots (2 + 1), because most Zebra services can be called concurrently by:
+As a general rule, Zebra `Buffer`s should all have at least 5 slots, because most Zebra services can be called concurrently by:
-* the sync service, and
+* the sync service,
-* the inbound service.
+* the inbound service, and
+* multiple concurrent `zebra-client` blockchain scanning tasks.

 Services might also have other reasons for a larger bound.
 These reasons should be documented.